The Ferris Mountains, Carbon County, Wyoming. (Matthew Copeland/WyoFile)

 CORRECTION: This article has been updated to correct the spelling of humus. -Ed.

 John F. Freeman is a longtime resident of Wyoming.
-Trained in history, he has served as a community college dean and non-profit executive; and is the author of four books on regional agricultural history.
+Trained in history, he has served as a community college dean and nonprofit executive.

 Join the Conversation